The best Premier League managers

 After arriving as an unknown commodity in 1996, the Frenchman went about revolutionising the club's off-field performance.
 Wenger backed science over tradition, prohibiting booze and promoting acupunctures.

 His Arsenal teams were initially direct and physical, but they toppled the all-conquering Manchester United on multiple occasions.
-Later iterations of his teams were ever so stylish and joyous to watch, but the last of his three Premier League titles arrived in 2004.
+Later iterations of his teams were stylish and joyous to watch, but the last of his three Premier League titles arrived in 2004.

 Still, only one man has managed more games in the division while seven have superior win rates.
 Longevity matters.